Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 Review the resources created using the Azure portal.
 You should see an App Service and a Key Vault.
 View the access policies of the Key Vault to see that the App Service has access to it.

->This sample CANNOT use the default Python version shipped with Azure WebApp.
-You must install a Python extension in order to execute.
+>You CANNOT use the default Python version shipped with Azure WebApp to execute Awure SDK for Python code.
+You must install a WebApp extension for Python.
  This tutorial explains [how to update Python using an extension on Azure WebApp](https://docs.microsoft.com/visualstudio/python/managing-python-on-azure-app-service).
- This sample works directly if you install the extension "Python 3.6.2 x86".
+ The sample here works directly if you install the extension "Python 3.6.2 x86".
 Edit the `web.config` file if you wish to use another version of Python.

 ### Step 2: Grant yourself data plane access to the Key Vault
 Using the Azure Portal, go to the Key Vault's access policies, and grant yourself **Secret Management** access to the Key Vault.
 This will allow you to run the application on your local development machine.